gconfs-conferences/csharp-2018/slides.md

 ## Namespace

-* Scopes where a set of related classes is implemented.
+> - Scopes where a set of related classes is implemented.
-* Namespaces may nest, sub-namespaces are accessed using ..
-* Namespaces use visibility.
+> - Namespaces use visibility.
 One can declared a class as private (only accessible in the current namespace) or public (accessible from anywhere).

 ## Example